teleprint-me/sdl-examples/README.md

 # SDL Examples

-This repository contains examples of using SDL2 for multimedia, game, and machine learning development.
+This repository contains examples of using SDL2 for multimedia, gaming, and machine learning development.
 It serves as a playground for experimenting with C, SDL, and Vulkan for fun and profit.

 ## Goals